Format Fractions

 oFldRng.End = oFldRng.End + 1

-'If found range is a part of a field it is probably a hyperlink or similar.
-Don't process it
+'If found range is a part of a field it is probably a hyperlink or similar. _

 If oFldRng.Fields.Count > 0 Then